 He works with individual playwrights to help them develop their plays (see his website, www.playfixer.com).
-He has also served as literary manager or literary consultant for several New York theatres, such as Urban Stages and American Jewish Theatre.
-He has served many times over the years as a commentator for various M.F.A. programs and judge for national play contests and lectures regularly at colleges and universities.
+He has also served as literary manager or literary consultant for several theatres, such as Urban Stages and American Jewish Theatre.
+He has served many times over the years as a commentator for various M.F.A. programs and as a judge for play contests, and lectures occasionally at colleges and universities.
+He taught playwriting in the Theatre Dept. of the University of Michigan in the winter semester of 2016.
 He holds a B.A. from Kenyon College and an M.A. from the University of Michigan.

 His book, How I Did It: Establishing a Playwriting Career, a collection of interviews with playwrights, was published by Applause Theatre & Cinema Books in March, 2015.
 His latest anthologies of monologues and 10-minute plays were published in December, 2019 by Applause Theatre & Cinema Books.

 Web site and all contents Copyright The Playfixer 2011, All rights reserved.

 Free website templates